Jerry Spring - Les Broncos du Montana (1963)

 Baden Powell (1950)

-Afterwards, he travelled through Mexico and the USA for three years, accompanied by his family, as well as Franquin and Morris.
-During this trip, he completely redrew his earlier 'Don Bosco' biography for publication in Le Moustique in 1949-50 and subsequent album publication in 1951.
+Afterwards, the Gillain family travelled through Mexico and the USA for three years, accompanied by Franquin and Morris.
+During this trip, Jijé completely redrew his earlier 'Don Bosco' biography for publication in Le Moustique in 1949-50 and subsequent album publication in 1951.
 In the States, he also drew most of his comics biography of 'Baden Powell', the founder of the Scouts movement, which was published in Spirou between 1948 and 1950.
 A fictionalized chronicle in comics format of this legendary trip, called 'Gringos Locos', was created by Olivier Schwartz and Yann and published by Dupuis in 2012.
+When the family returned to Europe in 1951, they settled in the middle of France, because of the better painting environment.

 Mexico had inspired Jijé to create 'Blondin et Cirage au Mexique', a new story with his characters that he wrote and drew by himself.
 Five more stories followed until 1954, which were also published in book format by Dupuis.
 In the final story, Jijé even introduced an African Marsupilami, a tribute to the long-tailed animal created by his pupil Franquin for the 'Spirou et Fantasio' series.